-Continuing our quest for the best island destinations just an hour away from Athens, we introduce to you the island of Aegina, ideal to escape the rising temperatures of Athens and live an experience of a Greek island!
+Continuing our quest for the best island destinations just an hour away from Athens, we introduce to you the island of Aegina, ideal for escaping the rising temperatures of Athens and getting a taste of an authentic Greek island experience!

-The island of Aegina is the second largest island of the Saronic Gulf and holds a really important place in Greek history.
-One of the close to Athens island destinations, with only an hour-long distance from the port of Piraeus, Aegina is an excellent destination to combine archaeological sites, monuments and landmarks related to modern Greek history, with long stretched sandy beaches and picturesque secluded islets.
+The island of Aegina is the second-largest island of the Saronic Gulf and holds a really important place in Greek history.
+One of the close to Athens island destinations, with only an hour-long distance from the port of Piraeus, Aegina is an excellent destination to combine archaeological sites, monuments, and landmarks related to modern Greek history, with long, stretched sandy beaches and picturesque secluded islets.
 Here you will find the best attractions of Aegina island that you should absolutely visit during your stay.

 Visit the temple of Aphaia

-Situated at the eastern part of the island, the temple of Aphaia is one of the most impressive ancient temples of Greece.
+Situated in the eastern part of Aegina island, the temple of Aphaia is one of the most impressive ancient temples in Greece.
 The temple faced numerous construction phases since the Bronze Age but particularly after the Archaic times.
 The existing ruins belong to its latest phase, in 500-490 BC.
 Originally, the sanctuary, where the temple is located, was dedicated to the Aeginetan deity Aphaia, a deity of fertility often associated with the Cretan deity Vritomartis.
-After the Athenian domination of the island, the cult of goddess Athena was merged with this local deity, alongside with a cult of Artemis as well.
+After the Athenian domination of the island, the cult of Athena, of the Olympian gods, was merged with this local deity, along with a cult of Artemis.
 Pausanias in the 2nd century AD said:

 "On Aegina, as one goes toward the mountain of Pan-Greek Zeus, the sanctuary of Aphaia comes up, for whom Pindar composed an ode at the behest of the Aeginetans.
 The Cretans say (the myths about her are native to Crete) that Euboulos was the son of Kharmanor, who purified Apollo of the killing of the Python, and they say that Britomartis was the daughter of Zeus and Kharme (the daughter of this Euboulos).
 She enjoyed races and hunts and was particularly dear to Artemis.
 While fleeing from Minos, who lusted after her, she cast herself into nets cast for a catch of fish.
 Artemis made her a goddess, and not only the Cretans but also the Aeginetans revere her.
 The Aeginetans say that Britomartis showed herself to them on their island.
 Her epithet among the Aeginetans is Aphaia, and it is Diktynna of the Nets on Crete."

-After the end of the Peloponnesian War, Aegina was not able to recover from the continuous clashes and warfares.
-In the 2nd century AD, Pausanias who visited the island admitted that most of its ancient monuments were left in ruins, the old port was under the sea and generally, nothing really raised his interest.
+After the end of the Peloponnesian War, Aegina was not able to recover from the continuous clashes and warfare.
+In the 2nd century AD, Pausanias, who visited the island, admitted that most of its ancient monuments were left in ruins, the old port was under the sea and generally, nothing really raised his interest.
 During the coming years, many invasions that happened in the mainland of Greece, resulted in the relocation of groups of people towards the island, boosting that way the economy and social dynamics of Aegina once again.
-In the 10th century, piracy forced the Aeginetans to leave the coastal areas and found a settlement to the mountainous region of the island, to ensure their protection.
+In the 10th century, piracy forced the Aeginetans to leave the coastal areas and found a settlement in the mountainous region of the Aegina island, to ensure their protection.

 Sail to the islet of Moni